-- 3.3.6.3 At no time shall any commercial operation of any vehicle(s), equipment, or tools of trade, occur except for that required to move such vehicle(s), equipment or tools of trade on and off the property where they are to be stored. - 3.3.6.4 In the event that the Zoning Board of Adjustment shall decide to grant such exception, the Zoning Board of Adjustment is empowered to impose any conditions, limitation or terms as it may find necessary, whether or not contained in the application, or assented to by the applicant, including the condition that the granting of any such exception shall be subject to review by the Building Inspector from time to time. - 3.3.6.5 None of the foregoing shall apply with respect to any operation usual and normal to an Agricultural Use as defined by NH State RSA 21:34-a.
+- 3.3.6.2 The storage/maintenance will be limited to motor vehicles, trailer mounted equipment, and portable tools of trade only. - 3.3.6.3 At no time shall any commercial operation of any vehicle(s), equipment, or tools of trade, occur except for that required to move such vehicle(s), equipment or tools of trade on and off the property where they are to be stored. - 3.3.6.4 In the event that the Zoning Board of Adjustment shall decide to grant such exception, the Zoning Board of Adjustment is empowered to impose any conditions, limitation or terms as it may find necessary, whether or not contained in the application, or assented to by the applicant, including the condition that the granting of any such exception shall be subject to review by the Building Inspector from time to time. - 3.3.6.5 None of the foregoing shall apply with respect to any operation usual and normal to an Agricultural Use as defined by NH State RSA 21:34-a.
 (Amended March 1990 and March 2016) - 3.3.7 With regard to all the Special Exceptions specified above, the Zoning Board of Adjustment shall, as a requirement to the granting of such Special Exceptions, find that such granting will not adversely affect the surrounding properties or neighborhood.